Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 Jelly

 Clear spreads made from the juice of fruit are known as jelly.
 The ‘juice’ can also be wine.
 Solids are typically removed by straining through a fine mesh colander or muslin.
-Jalapeño Wine Jelly, in which jalapeño pieces float in the jelly, help use up your bumper crop of jalapeños are two of my jelly recipes and Mulled Wine Jelly, perfect for the holidays, are two of my jelly recipes.
+Jalapeño Wine Jelly, in which jalapeño pieces float in the jelly, helps use up your bumper crop of jalapeños are two of my jelly recipes, and Mulled Wine Jelly, perfect for the holidays, is two of my jelly recipes.

 Jam

-Jams are spreads that will contain pieces of fruit, either as small chunks, pureed, or mashed.
+Jams are spreads containing pieces of fruit, either as small chunks, pureed, or mashed.
 Jams are also typically a bit looser and more spoonable than firm jellies.
 Some of my favorite jam recipes are this Easy Plum Jam, perfect for the new canner, Blueberry Jam with Chamomile, and this Strawberry Rhubarb Jam.
 For a Savory Jam, try this Onion Jam or this Spicy and Smoky Tomato Jam recipe.
 Fruit that contains a high level of natural pectin is perfect for jams.
-See the chart below which shows the level of pectin in various fruit.
+See the chart below, which shows the level of pectin in various fruits.

 Preserves

-Preserves will be ‘chunkier’ than jams or jellies as they typically container larger pieces, or even whole pieces, of fruit.
+Preserves will be ‘chunkier’ than jams or jellies as they typically contain larger pieces, or even whole pieces, of fruit.
 The least gelled of the three are preserves.
+These Peach Preserves are just plain delicious!

 Conserves